photo of ucann app

 Moderated Usability Test

-While keeping my participant pool within UConn can be beneficial because students are subject matter experts, I wanted to broaden my scope to non-UConn students, because they do not have any experience with the platform, and may notice issues that people who use the platform have gotten used to and therefore overlook.
-I decided to contact my brother once again for his help to have him complete common tasks within Student Admin to get his initial reaction.
+My research efforts had already tapped into the student body and those who assist the student body with Student Admin.
+However, I wanted to broaden my scope to non-UConn students, because they bring a fresh perspective and may notice issues that people who use the platform have gotten used to and therefore overlook.
+I decided to contact my brother once again for his help to have him complete some common tasks within Student Admin to get his initial reaction.
 The tasks included:

 Gavin had an easy time finding the 1098T form, however, the same cannot be said for the enrollment appointment.
 He originally clicked on Academic Progress and Advising to check the planner, then doubled back to manage classes and found the enrollment appointment.
 Gavin also struggled to find the unofficial transcript because it was not clear that the page was scrollable.
 He then checked the Course History and the Advisement Report before eventually finding the unofficial transcript

-After completely the moderated usability test, I let my brother browse the site and give his unfiltered opinions.
-Here are some of the findings:
+After completely the moderated usability test, I let my brother browse the site and give his unfiltered opinions aloud.
+Some insights of note include:

 After chatting with my brother, a technologically savvy student, I decided to get the perspective from someone with less technological experience – my mom.